-EH: Well, I guess when I think about that...just getting up in the morning, as a child, and going to school, and then after school, for me, would be going to the fraternity house, because that’s where my grandmother worked.
+EH: Well, I guess when I think about that—just getting up in the morning, as a child, and going to school.
+And then after school, for me, would be going to the fraternity house, because that’s where my grandmother worked.
 And sitting at the big tables in the fraternity house, doing my homework, and being helped with [homework] by the guys in the fraternity house, which was really nice, and again, a fond memory for me.

 As I grew up older, my grandmother was very involved in the African-American community.
 She was involved in the NAACP.
 At the time there wasn’t an Urban League, but she was involved with another club called the Mary Bethune Club.
 And like I say, very actively involved in the community.
 Those organizations are still going on, and I can remember being able to go to the meetings they were having, as a teenager.

 And that just really sparked my interest in things that were going on in the Madison community and in the world.
 And like I say, those organizations are still going on.
 So I just really felt, as a teenager, being a part of what was going on in my own city, in my own little area, by being part of these organizations with my grandmother.

 INTERVIEWER: What was your grandmother’s name?

 INTERVIEWER: I would love to hear, and I know the Greenbush is a little unique in that it was a very close-knit neighborhood, and now it has dispersed because of the urban renewal process in the sixties.
 Can you share a story about a Greenbush neighborhood community tradition, and if they are still observed by the community or your family today?